open-guides/og-aws/README.md

 	-	In general, “[cloud computing](https://en.wikipedia.org/wiki/Cloud_computing)” can refer to one of three types of cloud: “public,” “private,” and “hybrid.”
 AWS is a public cloud provider, since anyone can use it.
 Private clouds are within a single (usually large) organization.
 Many companies use a hybrid of private and public clouds.
 	-	The core features of AWS are [infrastructure-as-a-service](https://en.wikipedia.org/wiki/Cloud_computing#Infrastructure_as_a_service_.28IaaS.29) (IaaS) — that is, virtual machines and supporting infrastructure.
 Other cloud service models include [platform-as-a-service](https://en.wikipedia.org/wiki/Cloud_computing#Platform_as_a_service_.28PaaS.29) (PaaS), which typically are more fully managed services that deploy customers’ applications, or [software-as-a-service](https://en.wikipedia.org/wiki/Cloud_computing#Software_as_a_service_.28SaaS.29) (SaaS), which are cloud-based applications.
 AWS does offer a few products that fit into these other models, too.
 	-	In business terms, with infrastructure-as-a-service you have a variable cost model — it is [OpEx, not CapEx](http://www.investopedia.com/ask/answers/020915/what-difference-between-capex-and-opex.asp) (though some [pre-purchased contracts](https://aws.amazon.com/ec2/purchasing-options/reserved-instances/) are still CapEx).
+-	AWS revenue was [about $5 billion as of 2015](https://awsinsider.net/articles/2015/04/23/amazon-earnings-q1-2015.aspx) (roughly a fifth of Amazon.com’s total revenue).
 -	**Main reasons to use AWS:**
 	-	If your company is building systems or products that may need to scale
 	-	and you have technical know-how